TendTo/ts-aws-lambda-template/index.md

 sam logs -n HelloWorldFunction --stack-name ts-aws-lambda --tail
 ```

-> `NOTE`: This command works for all AWS Lambda functions; not just the ones you
+> `NOTE:` This command works for all AWS Lambda functions; not just the ones you
 > deploy using SAM.

 ## 📚 Resources